MohammedAbrar/MohammedAbrar/README.md

-- 👋 Hi, I’m @MohammedAbrar
+- 👋 Hi, I’m Abrar
 - 👀 I’m interested in Cloud Solution Architecture, AI & ML.
 - 🌱 I’m currently learning Data Science, AI & ML
 - 💞️ I’m looking to collaborate on Azure PaaS, Cloud solutions like IoT.
-- 📫 How to reach me mohammedabrar266@gmail.com
+- 📫 I am reachable at mohammedabrar266@gmail.com

 <!---
 MohammedAbrar/MohammedAbrar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.